Whey-Based Daily Nutrition All-In-One Protein - Chocolate

 What is the source of collagen in this product?

-The collagen is sourced from bovine.
+The collagen is sourced from grass-fed bovine.

 How many probiotic strains are included?